Banking Frauds: How Should You Protect Your Money?￼

 Nowadays, everybody is aware of the digital mode of payments, which makes our lives easier.
-During the COVID-19 situation, the usage of digital transactions increased rapidly.
-However, like a coin has two sides, digitalisation has its pros and cons because it has made the financial transaction easier and faster and on the other hand it also paved the way for fraudsters and scamsters to make use of the gap and cheat the customers in various ways.
+During the COVID-19 situation, the us of digital transactions increased rapidly.
+However, like a coin has two sides, digitalisation has its pros and cons because it has made financial transaction easier and faster, and on the other hand, it also paved the way for fraudsters and scammers to make use of the gap and cheat the customers in various ways.

 What is Bank Fraud?

 Bank fraud can be defined as an unethical and/or criminal act by an individual or organisation to illegally attempt to possess or receive money kept with a bank or financial institution.

 Phishing is a kind of practice in which fraudsters communicate through the creation of a website that is very similar to a legitimate website, such as a bank’s website, e-commerce website, search engines, and so on, and they distribute these links through emails, SMS, social media, and other methods.